-Groundwater levels in some portions of the Basin have been declining for many years while other areas of the Basin have experienced no significant change in groundwater levels.
-The change in groundwater levels varies across the Basin, with the greatest declines occurring in the central portion of the Basin where the greatest concentration of irrigated agriculture is practiced.
+Groundwater levels in some portions of the Basin have been declining for many years, while other areas of the Basin have experienced no significant change in groundwater levels.
+Figure ES-4 shows depth-to-groundwater contours for spring 2018, which reflects the most recent recorded status of groundwater levels in the Basin.
+The change in groundwater levels vary across the Basin, with the greatest declines occurring in the central portion of the Basin, where the greatest concentration of irrigated agriculture occurs.
 The western and eastern portions of the Basin have experienced significantly less change in groundwater levels.
 However, additional irrigated agricultural acreage has been developed recently in the western portion of the Basin, warranting additional levels of monitoring to determine if there are any impacts to long-term groundwater levels and sustainability.